No Result

 There were several reasons I chose Bellagio and used Amex’s Fine Hotels & Resorts program (FHR) to book the stay.

-• The Platinum Card® from American Express offers an annual $200 statement credit for pre-paid FHR bookings.
+- The Platinum Card® from American Express offers up to $200 in annual statement credit for pre-paid FHR bookings.

 Plus, I’ve stayed at Bellagio a couple of times and really like the property.
 The staff is generally good and the resort very nice.
 The food is good.
 The location is great, too — the resort is pretty much in the center of the Strip.